aaron-junot/telemetry-tester/README.md

 Also, when the file is modified, it is always modified by adding the same string.
 It would be nice to let the user specify that as well.

+Note: Windows is not supported in its current form.
+The `subprocess` module doesn't work with the current syntax, and `pwd` is not available on Windows.
+With some slight modifications, it can be made to run on Windows, but does not currently.